 Immediately add the pasta to the milk on the stove and stir rapidly.
 This will help the sauce re-emulsify if it has separated.
 Remove from the heat and serve.

 You don't need heavy cream for a silky pasta sauce!
 This sauce relies on whole milk, parmesan cheese, and a bit of pasta cooking water.
 A couple tablespoons of flour help to thicken the lighter sauce.
-Use a textured pasta, like penne or fusilli, so the sauce can cling to it.
-Serve creamy chicken pasta with a parmesan lettuce salad or garlic bread.
+Serve with a parmesan lettuce salad or garlic bread and dinner is done!

 Prep – 5 minutes